wnameless/spring-boot-up-data-mongodb/README.md

   }
 }
 ```
-Month and DayOfWeek are converted to `Integer`.
-Others are converted to `String`.
+All Java 8 Date/Time types are converted to `String`, and vice versa.

 ## MISC
 | Note| Since |